 Heb 11:1NOW FAITH is the assurance (the confirmation, [a]the title deed) of the things [we] hope for, being the proof of things [we] do not see and the conviction of their reality [faith perceiving as real fact what is not revealed to the senses] . . . .
 6But without faith it is impossible to please and be satisfactory to Him.
 For whoever would come near to God must [necessarily] believe that God exists and that He is the rewarder of those who earnestly and diligently seek Him [out].
 [AMP]

-So bad is this, that many are being cleverly manipulated and warped in heart and mind so that they come to reject and dismiss the very concept of truth and our duties of care and wisdom to seek and live by its light.
+In Western Culture today, including here in the Caribbean, so bad is this, that many are being cleverly manipulated, angry and warped in heart and mind to a point where they come to reject and dismiss the very concept of truth and our duties of care and wisdom to seek and live by its light.

 (Just so, we will shortly have to start our work in this course from -- literally -- the battle for truth.
 And, for the sufficient know-ability of truth to have the candle-light we need to see our way forward, step by step.)